InchanterX/lab_2_shell_M/README.md

 These 2 pairs of commands are used to work with archives.
 You can gather files to 2 types of archives using zip and tar.
 And unzip them by unzip and untar.
 New archives appears in the current folder with a name "archive$.\[zip|tar.gz]" where $ is a number that prevents files collisions.

 ## Grep
+Search by regular expression from the command parameter in the given parameters.
+Returns list of all matches in every file with line number.
+Supports flag -r and -i. -r allow user to search in folders. -i allow user to ignore letters cases.

 ## History
+Returns last N elements of .history/history.json file depending on the entered parameter.
+Returns 10 elements  by default.
+If N exceeds current history len it will be rounded to the length of the history.

 ## Undo
+Using functions of history manager and trash manager to find the command that should be undone in .history/history.json and if there is no errors restores it from .trash.

 # Users commands
 Users of the console can do their own commands and easily add them to the other commands using services and basic structure.